Florida deputy didn’t follow extensive training during Parkland school massacre, supervisor says

 “You go into hunting mode,” Samaroo said.
 “The smell (of gunpowder).
 You will see (bullet) casings, trails of blood.
 You might see people fleeing in a particular direction.
 Those are all things that play into our senses.”

 Under cross-examination, Samaroo conceded that in training scenarios, the deputies know in which building the fake shooter is located and they are never confronted with multiple possibilities or any outside echoes.
+He also agreed that the sheriff’s office’s written policy in 2018 said deputies “may” enter a building during an active shooting.
+That policy has since been changed to “shall.”

 What Peterson, 60, heard and saw during the shooting is the key issue in the trial.
 He is charged with child neglect for failing to confront Cruz before the gunman reached the classroom building’s third floor, where six of the victims died.